 Limited Access to Consistent Databases

 Compounding the problem is the lack of uniform, reliable data sources.
 The literature reviewed used 10 types of data sources, and the majority of the studies used more than one type of data source.
 Of the 122 distinct data sources used in the 44 studies, 65% came from secondary, open-source data.
 Open-source data refers to publicly available and accessible information such as databases, news and media accounts, or other widely available sources.
-Thirty-three percent came from official records that are publicly accessible for the most part, and 2% came from interviews with offenders (see exhibit 1).
+Thirty-three percent came from official records that are publicly accessible for the most part, and 2% came from interviews (see exhibit 1).

 It is evident that there is no single, primary source of data used across the research on mass shootings.
 Some of the official records, such as the FBI’s Uniform Crime Reports, Supplementary Homicide Reports, and National Incident-Based Reporting System, are often based on case files developed for the purposes of investigation and prosecution.
 Many times, however, they lack information on a wide range of variables that could advance prevention research.
 Such limitations often lead researchers to supplement the data with information from open sources or to rely solely on secondary data.
 Moreover, even if those standard, official reports were factually rich and complete, it is highly unlikely that they would be able to address many of the questions that are relevant to informing practices around preventing mass violence.
 For example, they generally do not include data on what the shooter did to prepare for the shooting, whether the shooter expressed some form of grievance, or whether the shooter had a history of mental health issues or had experienced a recent loss.